taviann/iaproject/README.md

 Our final group project.

-Neightbour hood watch website.
+Food Ordering site

 Description:
-Users will be able to sign in, see reported incidents, and anonymously report incidents.
+Users will be able to sign in, see orders, and make orders.